moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_instance.md

 - Start the server
 - Mount additional volumes (Optional)

+<strong>Important</strong>: SSH regenerates keys using the key in your Control Panel at each reboot.<br/>
+To avoir this behavior, execute the following command on your server `echo manual > /etc/init/ssh-keys.override`

 ## Server creation

 Before starting, click the "Create Server" button in the control panel.